Iowa Caucus 2020: Big delay for Democratic Iowa caucus results

-DES MOINES, Iowa -- The Iowa Democratic Party said Monday night that results from the state's first-in-the-nation caucus were indefinitely delayed due to "quality checks" and "inconsistencies" in some reporting, an embarrassing complication that added a new layer of doubt to an already uncertain presidential primary season.
+Technology problems and reporting "inconsistencies" kept Iowa Democratic Party officials from releasing results from Monday's caucus, the much-hyped kickoff to the 2020 primary.
+It was an embarrassing twist after months of promoting the contest as a chance for Democrats to find some clarity in a jumbled field with no clear front-runner.

+Instead, caucus day ended with no winner, no official results and many fresh questions about whether Iowa can retain its coveted "first" status.

-The party said the problem was not a result of a "hack or an intrusion."
+State party officials said final results would be released later Tuesday and offered assurances that the problem was not a result of a "hack or an intrusion."
+Officials were conducting quality checks and verifying results, prioritizing the integrity of the results, the party said in a statement.

-The statement came after Iowa voters packed caucus sites across the state with at least four leading candidates battling to win the opening contest of the 2020 campaign, and ultimately, the opportunity to take on President Donald Trump this fall.
+The statement came after tens of thousands of voters spent hours Monday night sorting through a field of nearly a dozen candidates who had spent much of the previous year fighting to win the opening contest of the 2020 campaign and, ultimately, the opportunity to take on President Donald Trump this fall.

-Monday's confusion allowed every candidate to claim momentum, though no results were announced by the state party as Monday night was about to turn to Tuesday.
+The candidates didn't wait for the party to resolve its issues before claiming, if not victory, progress and moving on to next-up New Hampshire.

 Vermont Sen. Bernie Sanders said he had "a good feeling we're going to be doing very, very well here in Iowa" once results were posted.
 "Today marks the beginning of the end for Donald Trump," he predicted.

-"Listen, it's too close to call," Warren told hundreds of supporters who cheered and chanted her name at a results watch party in downtown Des Moines.
-She echoed Biden's optimism: "The road won't be easy.
+"Listen, it's too close to call," Massachusetts Sen. Elizabeth Warren said.
+"The road won't be easy.
 But we are built for the long haul."

 And Pete Buttigieg, the former mayor of South Bend, Indiana, was most certain.

-Democrats had hoped that Iowa's caucuses would provide some clarity for what has been a muddled nomination fight for much of the past year.
-Instead, as Monday turned to Tuesday with no results in sight, they faced the possibility that whatever numbers they ultimately released would be questioned.

-Party officials held a call with campaigns as concerns were growing.
-They noted that turnout was not any higher than it was four years earlier.
+Democrats faced the possibility that whatever numbers they ultimately released would be questioned.
+And beyond 2020, critics began wondering aloud whether the Iowa caucuses, a complicated set of political meetings staged in a state that is whiter and older than the Democratic Party, are a tradition whose time had past.

+The party has tried to accommodate critics, this year by promising to report three different data points about voters' preferences, presumably improving transparency.
+But the new system created new headaches.

-Spokeswoman Mandy McClure said the party "found inconsistencies in the reporting of three sets of results."
+State party spokeswoman Mandy McClure said it had "found inconsistencies in the reporting of three sets of results," forcing officials to try to verify results with "underlying data" and the paper trail.

-"In addition to the tech systems being used to tabulate results, we are also using photos of results and a paper trail to validate that all results match and ensure that we have confidence and accuracy in the numbers we report," she said.
-"This is simply a reporting issue, the app did not go down and this is not a hack or an intrusion.
-The underlying data and paper trail is sound and will simply take time to further report the results."
+Some of the trouble stemmed from issues with a new mobile app developed to report results to the party.
+Caucus organizers reported problems downloading the app and other glitches.

-Des Moines County Democratic Chair Tom Courtney blamed technology issues in his county, relaying precinct reports that the app created for caucus organizers to report results was "a mess."
+Des Moines County Democratic Chair Tom Courtney said the new app created "a mess."
 As a result, Courtney said precinct leaders were phoning in results to the state party headquarters, which was too busy to answer their calls in some cases.

+Organizers were still looking for missing results several hours after voting concluded.

+Shortly before 2 a.m., the state party was making plans to dispatch people to the homes of precinct captains who hadn't reported their numbers.
+That's according to a state party official in the room who was not authorized to share internal discussions publicly.

-Earlier in the night, Iowa voters across the state cast their votes balancing a strong preference for fundamental change with an overwhelming desire to defeat Trump.
-They were sorting through nearly a dozen candidates in a contest that offered the opening test of who and what the party stands for in the turbulent age of Trump.
+Earlier in the night, Iowa Democrats across the state cast their votes, balancing a strong preference for fundamental change with an overwhelming desire to defeat Trump.
+At least four high-profile candidates vied for the lead in a contest that offered the opening test of who and what the party stands for in the turbulent age of Trump.

 For Democrats, the moment was thick with promise for a party that has seized major gains in states since Trump won the White House in 2016.
 But instead of clear optimism, a growing cloud of uncertainty and intraparty resentment hung over the election as the prospect of an unclear result raised fears of a long and divisive primary fight in the months ahead.

-One unsurprising development: Trump was projected to win the Republican caucus, a largely symbolic victory given that he faced no significant opposition.
+One unsurprising development: Trump won the Republican caucus, a largely symbolic victory given that he faced no significant opposition.

 The president's campaign eagerly seized on the Democrats' problems.